bugzinga/sql-hunting-dog/README.md

 ### What is this repository for? ###

-* For curious mind who wants to explore how SQL Hunting Dog works
+* For curious minds who want to explore how SQL Hunting Dog works
-* For those who wants to contribute
+* For those who want to contribute

 ### How do I get set up? ###